 There are so many ways to thank your child’s teacher for a great school year, but to make sure we were ranking high on our gift giving, we consulted some of our favourite local teachers to get the goods on the gifts they’ve appreciated the most.

 Teachers are among the more selfless folks out there, so it’s no wonder that charitable donations ranked high on their gift list.
-Local charities like Halton Food for Thought, Canadian Tire JumpStart, The Burlington Humane Society, Me to We, and Food 4 Kids are big favourites of the teachers we spoke to, but a donation to any charity that helps kids be the best they can be is sure to be a winner.
+Local charities like Halton Food for Thought, Canadian Tire JumpStart, The Burlington Humane Society, and Food 4 Kids are big favourites of the teachers we spoke to, but a donation to any charity that helps kids be the best they can be is sure to be a winner.
 These locations all accept online donations, and a handmade card to your teacher telling them about your donation in their name is a lovely idea.

-Teachers spend a lot of their own money on classroom supplies, so help them get one step ahead of next years classroom with a gift card to Indigo or Dollarama.
-When you think of how many $20 shopping trips a teacher makes a year, a gift card could really help take the sting out of the pocket book.
+Teachers spend a lot of their own money on classroom supplies, so help them get one step ahead of next year’s classroom with a gift card to Indigo or Dollarama.
+When you think of how many $20 shopping trips a teacher makes a year, a gift card could really help take the sting out of the pocketbook.
 Or, for something more tangible, I’m sure you’ve noticed the option to “buy a classroom book” on the back of the Scholastic book order form.
-Classroom libraries always need a few new books each year, so help your child’s teacher get a jump on their next classroom with a few new level appropriate books.
-Or purchase a series of books on a topic they’ve discussed that year: space, structures, historic persons, or living things perhaps?
+Classroom libraries always need a few new books each year, so help your child’s teacher get a jump on their next classroom with a few new level-appropriate books.
+Or purchase a series of books on a topic they’ve discussed that year: space, structures, diversity, historic persons, or living things perhaps?